Online Schools in & Prince Edward Island

 Island Information: Quick Facts, The Government of Prince Edward Island,

 Situated off the eastern coast of Canada, Prince Edward Island is perhaps best known as the setting for Lucy Maud Montgomery's "Anne of Green Gables" books.
 However, the island offers more than ocean bluffs and beautiful views.
 It also has urban centers, a diverse economy, and both traditional and online college options for postsecondary students.

 Charlottetown, the capital, and Summerside are the province's two primary cities, and eight other towns dot the 140-mile-long island.
 As of 2011, slightly more than 145,000 residents called Prince Edward Island home.

 An economy on the move

-Despite its small size, Prince Edward Island has seen continual job growth in recent years.
-The government reports more than 4,100 new jobs were created from 2007 to 2012, a 6 percent increase.
-In addition, the province has led the region in job creation.
+Despite its small size, Prince Edward Island has seen continual career growth in recent years.
+The government reports more than 4,100 new career opportunities were created from 2007 to 2012, a 6 percent increase.
+In addition, the province has led the region in career growth.

 While tourism, agriculture and fishing have traditionally driven the economy, the island has diversified and boasts a robust high-tech sector.
 According to Innovation PEI, there are four main growth sectors on the island, including:

 Many of these industries are based near Prince Edward Island's major cities.
 For example, the 65-acre BioCommons Research Park is located west of Charlottetown, and the city is also home to the Atlantic Technology Centre.
 Meanwhile, one of the island's growing industry, aerospace, is centered in Summerside.

 Although most businesses are based near urban hubs, there are other industrial and career growth sites elsewhere on the island.
 Notably, the Wind Energy Institute of Canada, a core component of the province's renewable energy industry, is located in North Cape.